liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactPreferences_AcceptsSms

-Update the preference that indicates whether or not &nbsp;a contact accepts to be contacted via sms.
+Update the preference that indicates whether or not a contact accepts to be contacted via sms.
 This will also approve an unapproved contact.
-&nbsp;The primary way of updating a contact preference is through the update contacts endpoint.
+The primary way of updating a contact preference is through the update contacts endpoint.

 - HTTP Method: `POST`
 - Endpoint: `/api/v2/contacts/{contactId}/preferences/acceptsSms`